CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp path-selection med compare-always

-Configures BGP to always compare the MED on routes even when received from different neighbouring autonomous systems.
+Configures BGP to always compare the MED on routes even when received from different neighboring autonomous systems.
 When enabled, BGP compares MEDs for all paths.

 ### Command Syntax